 It is our goal to make students residents whenever possible in accordance with the state law.
 While every student has the right to submit an appeal, consulting with a residency specialist can help you determine whether moving forward with an appeal is a practical decision.
 The specialist will provide guidance and will give a professional opinion about the likelihood of a successful appeal based on the circumstances of your situation.
 Having a clear understanding of the law and the appeals process could save you a good deal of time and energy.
 You must contact a residency specialist to obtain the nonresident tuition appeal form.
 Appeal forms are available no earlier than the semester prior to the semester for which you want to appeal.
 Completed appeals with supporting documentation must be received no later than the date tuition is due for the semester for which you are appealing.
 You must be a registered student to have your appeal heard by the Nonresident Tuition Appeals Committee.
 To avoid cancellation of your registration for nonpayment of tuition and fees, you must pay at least the minimum balance due while your appeal is pending.

-To obtain a nonresident tuition appeal form, please call or make an appointment with a residency specialist at 414-229-4672.
+To obtain a nonresident tuition appeal form, please email firstname.lastname@example.org to make an appointment with a residency specialist.

 Frequently Asked Questions

 If you graduated from a Wisconsin high school and one or both of your parents have lived continuously as residents in Wisconsin for at least the 12 months prior to the beginning of any term for which you enroll at University of Wisconsin-Milwaukee, or your last surviving parent was a resident of the state for the year before death, your classification is resident under Section (c) of Wisconsin Statutes 36.27(2).
 There is no age limitation on claiming residence under this section of the statute.